entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 This middleware is added to your service if you have enabled the `honeycomb` feature.
-This feature sends trace data to the [Honeycomb](https://www.honeycomb.io) service for deep observability of theperformance of your handlers.
+This feature sends trace data to the [Honeycomb](https://www.honeycomb.io) service for deep observability of the performance of your handlers.

 To configure this middleware, set the following environment variables: